-Hundreds of people left the village -- but they left only to avoid enemy soldiers, not to go out and guns except a few who brought cartridges and grenades; others deserted but only went home.
+2. Concerning army proselyting operations, the Party has paid little attention to getting agents to infiltrate into the army, to persuade the families of soldiers who have rallied to the people, and these came without guns except a few who brought cartridges and grenades; others deserted but only went home.
 All of this had little effect on the enemy's strength.
 The Party still has not tried to persuade the families of soldiers of the Cao Dai and Hoa Hao religious sects to take sides with the revolution.
 The local cadres, being short-sighted, have failed to enlighten soldiers whom they contact and turn them into infiltration agents, or to establish political bases in local military units.